H2O Global News | Blog

 Inadequate Infrastructure

-Existing infrastructure is poorly maintained and unable to keep up with population growth.
-Many wells and pumps are nonfunctional, and only 15% of the rural population has piped water access.
-New infrastructure is needed, as are alternative solutions like rainwater harvesting, water filters, and composting toilets.
+The existing infrastructure is poorly maintained and unable to keep up with population growth.
+Many wells and pumps are nonfunctional; only 15% of the rural population has piped water access.
+New infrastructure and alternative solutions like rainwater harvesting, water filters, and composting toilets are needed.

 Water Pollution and Waterborne Diseases

 Pollution from mining, agriculture, and improper waste disposal contaminates water sources.
-This, combined with lack of sanitation, spreads diseases like diarrhea, dysentery, and cholera especially impacting children under age five.
+This, combined with a lack of sanitation, spreads diseases like diarrhea, dysentery, and cholera, significantly impacting children under age five.
 Approximately 60% of Papua New Guinean children suffer from diarrhea caused by unsafe water and poor sanitation.

 Uganda: Water Scarcity and Pollution Threaten Public Health

-Uganda faces severe water scarcity and pollution, threatening public health.
-Nearly 1/3 of Uganda’s population lacks access to clean water.
+Uganda faces severe water scarcity and pollution, which threaten public health.
+Nearly one-third of the country’s population lacks access to clean water.

 Limited Access to Safe Water

-Only about 65% of Uganda’s population has access to safe water.
+81% of the population requires access to safe water.
 Rural areas are particularly affected, with only 60% coverage.
-The majority rely on unimproved water sources like rivers, streams, and ponds.
+Most rely on unimproved water sources like rivers, streams, and ponds.
 Contaminated water leads to diseases such as cholera, dysentery, and typhoid.

 Water Pollution

-Industrial and agricultural pollution have contaminated many of Uganda’s water sources.
+Industrial and agricultural pollution has contaminated many of Uganda’s water sources.
 Raw sewage and agricultural runoff with pesticides and fertilizers pollute rivers and lakes.
-Pollution is largely unregulated, as Uganda lacks sufficient wastewater treatment infrastructure and enforcement of existing regulations is lacking.
+Pollution is largely unregulated, as Uganda lacks sufficient wastewater treatment infrastructure and enforces existing regulations poorly.

 The Human Impact

-Limited access to clean water and sanitation facilities poses severe threats to public health in Uganda.
+Limited access to clean water and sanitation facilities severely threatens public health in Uganda.
 Contaminated water and poor sanitation account for over 60% of hospital visits.
 Diarrheal diseases from contaminated water are a leading cause of death in children under 5.
 Women and children bear the burden of fetching water from distant sources, spending hours each day on this physically taxing task.

-Providing universal access to safe water and sanitation in Uganda remains an immense challenge that requires political will and funding.
+Universal access to safe water and sanitation in Uganda remains an immense challenge that requires political will and funding.
 Nonprofits work to drill boreholes, build rainwater harvesting systems, and improve water treatment and sanitation.
-But greater infrastructure investment and enforcement of policies to curb pollution are urgently needed to ensure all Ugandans can enjoy their fundamental right to water.
-Overall access to water in Uganda depends on improving availability of safe water as well as reducing contamination of existing sources.
+However, more significant infrastructure investment and enforcement of policies to curb pollution are urgently needed to ensure all Ugandans can enjoy their fundamental right to water.
+Overall, access to water in Uganda depends on improving the availability of safe water and reducing contamination of existing sources.
 With political commitment and investment, solvable solutions can help secure water for Uganda’s poorest communities.

 Yemen: Ongoing Conflict Has Disrupted Water Access

-Yemen is currently experiencing an ongoing humanitarian crisis due to violent conflict, leaving much of the population without access to basic necessities like clean water.
-Reasons for Water Shortage in Yemen are.
+Yemen is currently experiencing an ongoing humanitarian crisis due to violent conflict, leaving much of the population without access to necessities like clean water.
+The reasons for the water shortage in Yemen are as follows:

 Infrastructure Damage